irbizzelus/random-noncode-stuff/Gilza txts/General_and_Skills.md

 ### Skills
 <ins>Damage resistance</ins>
 Damage resistance skills are now additive instead of multiplicative.
-In vanilla, if you have two 40% damage resistance skills, they would give you 100 * 0.6 * 0.6 = 36, so 64% damage resistance total.
-This approach especially hurts if you are trying to stack multiple damage resistance skills.
+In vanilla, if you have two 30% damage resistance skills, they would give you 100% * 0.7 * 0.7 = 49%, so 51% total damage resistance, while Gilza would allow for full 60% total damage resistance in this case.
+Vanilla approach especially hurts if you are trying to stack multiple damage resistance skills.

-With Gilza's system there's only 1 problem that needs to be solved: max resist going over 100%.
+With Gilza's system there's only 1 problem that needs to be solved: max resist going close to and over 100%.
 In vanilla it's impossible due to endless multiplications, but with Gilza's approach it would be possible.
 So to compensate, maximum possible damage resistance value was added: 80%.

-This change also allows you to calculate damage resistances and breakpoints easier.
+This change also allows you to calculate damage resistances and breakpoints (mostly for Death Sentence difficulty) easier.

 <ins>Critical hits</ins>
 Critical hits will now always deal 2.25x damage, instead of multiplying your damage by enemy's headshot multiplier.
 This change effectively buffs them, since 80% of enemies you are dealing with have 2x headshot multipliers now.
 This does however nerf crits against bulldozers, which was the main reason for this change.